vzellweg/threejs-hackathon/README.md

 #### What did I learn?

 I started learning about using ray tracing to create interactive objects.
 I learned the process of creating cubemaps from hdri images.
+I started the Shaders chapter of the three.js journey course.
+I'm hoping to learn enough to be able to use shaders that I find online as materials in three.js.